 - Are troubled by Rosacea, flushing, redness, ruddy complexion, broken capillaries, spider veins, pink or vascular based condition.

-- Want to correct Aging/Sun damage spots, brown spots, hyperpigmentation, Melasma, multiple freckles (photoaging) on the chest, back, hands, face, or other body areas
+- Want to correct Aging/Sun damage spots, brown spots, hyperpigmentation, Melasma, and multiple freckles (photoaging) on the chest, back, hands, face, or other areas of the body.

-- Want to reduce wrinkles, thin skin laxity
+- Want to reduce wrinkles and thin skin laxity.

 Good candidates should also be in good general health and have mature, realistic expectations.